piglatiao/Jailbreaks/Gemini/2.5/README.md

 ## Info
 ### Where to get Gemini
 - Gemini web/app - Create a Gem with my instructions (see below).
-No NSFW output filters at all.
-Need subscription for more than like 5 2.5 Pro a day, and it's not a lot considering you're paying.
+No NSFW output filters at all, dead serious.
+But need subscription for more than like five 2.5 Pro a day, and that's not a lot considering there's free options.
 - AI Studio - Decent amount of free 2.5 Pro.
 Can turn off external filters, but there's pretty annoying one you can't turn off (Content not permitted warning)
 - API - Decent amount of free 2.5 Pro.
 You'll need a front end that turns off external filters like SillyTavern.
 Get an API key for AI Studio.
 There's still a filter you can't turn off but it's not bad.